- Prep time

 While seafood is cooking, heat a sauté pan over medium-high heat.
 Add 1 tablespoon olive oil and sear the slabs of fennel.
 Flip once to caramelize both sides.

-Gently mix chopped parsley into stew and transfer to serving bowls.
+Gently mix chopped parsley into stew, season to taste with salt and pepper, and transfer to serving bowls.
 Top with caramelized fennel, garnish with reserved fennel fronds and serve with toasted baguette rubbed with a fresh garlic clove.